 Eamon is an auctioneer and a member of the Society of Chartered Surveyors of Ireland (SCSI).
-He has 25 years experience in the property industry both in Ireland and the UK.
-Currently Eamon is a director of DNG Royal County auctioneers covering all aspects of residential and commercial sales and rentals.
+He has over 25 years’ experience in the property industry in Ireland and the UK.
+Currently Eamon is a Sales Manager with Irish publicly listed housebuilder Glenveagh.
 He is a past president of Navan Chamber of Commerce and is currently a secretary treasurer of BNI solstice.

 Seamus Doherty is a Fellow of the Institute of Chartered Accountants, Fellow of the Institute of Bankers, an Associate of the Institute of Taxation and holds an MSC from Trinity College, Dublin.
 Seamus has extensive international banking experience having lived and worked in the USA, Singapore, Eastern Europe and the Middle East.
 Presently, Seamus has established his own business specialising in Management Consultancy, Corporate Finance and Real Estate.